daslerpc/daslerpc.github.io/_projects/2012-05-01_lemonade_stand.md

     btn_class: "btn--primary"
 ---

+Creating advanced game-playing agents for the Lemonade Stand Game, an annual competition run by Yahoo!
+Labs's Martin Zinkevich.

 An attempt to create advanced game-playing agents for the Lemonade Stand Game, an annual competition at the time, run by Yahoo!
 Labs' Martin Zinkevich.